 Signature of Hotel Contracts and other Contracts Related to Social Events

-Contracts or agreements for the hotel contract must be signed by the Conference Site Coordinator or IACTP President.
-Other contract activities associated with the Conference must be co-signed by both the Site Coordinator and the IACTP Treasurer.
+Contracts or agreements for the hotel contract must be signed by the Association Services Manager or IACTP President.
+Other contract activities associated with the Conference must be co-signed by both the Association Services Manager, the IACTP President and/or the IACTP Treasurer.

 Final Guarantees on Functions such as Meals within the Hotel or with Social Events

-The Conference Site Coordinator provides guarantees for all meals, attendance, or other obligations.
+The Association Services Manager provides guarantees for all meals, attendance, or other obligations.

 Receptions, Luncheons, and/or Meetings Conducted by the Local Host